Search Clinics By State | Methadone Blog

 Counseling teaches skills for understanding the addictive process, avoiding relapse, and successfully managing one's recovery during and after treatment.

 Many opiate dependent individuals may have a co-occurring disorder, like depression or anxiety, that require special interventions.
-Comprehensive treatment will address these areas of need too so that a client's stabilization and recovery are successful long term. (read more about counseling)
+Comprehensive treatment will address these areas of need too so that a patient’s stabilization and recovery are successful long term. (read more about counseling)

 Methadone.US is a starting point for learning about methadone treatment and recovery from opiate addiction.